divae/lun_ia/lunia-bot/README.md

 - All content is easily editable via a JSON database
 - **NEW:** Register your daily project notes and track your progress and achievements
 - **NEW:** Get personalized meditations, mantras, and spells for each lunar phase and topic
-- **NEW:** Contact the creator for personalized guidance and support
+- **NEW:** Contact the creator for personalized guidance and support, or support the project with a coffee

 ## Quick Start